ouguangjun/legkilo-dataset/README.md

 uint32 crc
 ```

+### /imu_raw: sensor_msgs/Imu
+This is the built-in IMU of the quadruped robot, which can provide measurement information of 9-axis (acceleration, angular velocity, quaternion).

+### /state_SDK: nav_msgs/Odometry
+This is a state estimator provided by unitree built-in, possibly a Kalman filter-based leg odometry.

 ## Sensor Parameter
 For parameters of each sensor, such as external parameters and leg kinematic parameters, please refer to ```config/go1.yaml ```